 The main reason for sewage water becoming blackish color is due to depleted amount of dissolved oxygen in the sewage treatment tank.
 The dark brown or black color is due to reaction of sulphides with metals in sewage water under anaerobic conditions.
 It could be rectified by increasing the dissolved oxygen levels in the biological tank.

 Why is there a rotten egg like odour in my sewage water treatment plant?

 The foul odour like rotten eggs in sewage water treatment plant is mostly due to the formation of hydrogen sulfide gas in the tank.
 Hydrogen sulfide gas formation starts as the dissolved oxygen in the tank reduces giving rise to anaerobic condition inside the tank.

 How do we manage the excessive sludge after sewage treatment?

-Post sewage treatment the excess of sludge is removed from the secondary clarifier through the pipes and carried to a sludge holding tank for dewatering process.
+Post the function of microbes in sewage treatment completes, the excess of sludge is removed from the secondary clarifier through the pipes and carried to a sludge holding tank for dewatering process.
 The dewatering process is carried out by centrifugation or filter press.
 This sludge is later disposed or used as fertilizer after appropriate treatment.